connect0459/wp-headless-ci/README.md

-# HeadlessWP CI
+# WP Headless CI

 ## Installation

 ### Automatic Installation

-Search for `HeadlessWP CI` in the store and install the one whose author is `connect0459` and then activate it.
+Search for `WP Headless CI` in the store and install the one whose author is `connect0459` and then activate it.

 ### Manual Install